Penchii/LEGO/images for report/README.txt

 02 - remove30withLuma
 The database after we removed the 15 darkest and 15 brightest bricks EXCEPT the very darkest and brightest one

+03 - afterChroma
+The database after 30 pixels has also been removed based on chroma channels using kmeans

+This approach bad idead.
+Luma optimization (removing darkest and brightest) if done in big numbers, tend to remove important colors.
+And if done in smaller numbers, focusing on the dark colors, because those were less significant (we didnt seem to be able to tell the difference between the dark pieces so well), then the chroma omptimization done afterwards didnt take note that some pieces were dark, and then we lost all the dark ones.
+ Plus, if we only have gray scale legos, what happens then in the chroma optimization?
+All have the same chroma value...
+So a black brick will be classified as same as a white brick.

+04 - kmeansOnFullLAB
+This is when kmeans was used on all three channels at once.
+Then dark pixels are prevailed.
+And, seem to have better spread of colors too.

+05 - image after using the general optimization

+06 - image when using no optimization